 The only exception to this protection is where there is some reason connected with the job itself, or circumstances where there is a genuine need to appoint a person of one particular race.
 This is known as a Genuine Occupational Requirement (GOR).
-It is very difficult to think of a GOR that is still relevant in the context of race.
+It is very difficult to think of a GOR in the context of race.

 The only exception might be where there is a genuine need for authenticity in, say, a theatrical role.
 But even here, the idea that a film or theatre part must be played by a person of a particular colour or race is becoming outdated, assisted by campaigns such as actors' union Equity’s Play Fair campaign for inclusive casting.
 The campaign challenges persistent under-representation of black and minority ethnic and disabled actors in the creative industry, and discriminatory practices in the casting process.